MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/installing-just-the-checked-operating-system-and-hal--for-windows-xp-a.md

 SFCDisable:REG_DWORD:2
 ```

 Setting **SFCDisable** to a value of 2 disables WFP for the next boot (only).
 A value of 0 (the default) enables WFP.
 For a description of the features of WFP, see the Microsoft Windows SDK.
-For more information about the WFP registry settings, see [Microsoft Knowledge Base Article Q222473](https://go.microsoft.com/fwlink/p/?linkid=38360).